The World of Suzie Wong (film): Plot

-American architect Robert Lomax (William Holden) moves to Hong Kong for a year to see if he can make a living as a painter.
-Whilst aboard the Star Ferry, en route to Hong Kong Island, he meets a smartly dressed young woman of seemingly lofty social status.
-She eventually introduces herself as Mei Ling (Nancy Kwan) and says that her father is very wealthy.
-When the ferry docks, they go their separate ways.
+American architect Robert Lomax (William Holden) is living in Hong Kong for a year to try and make a living as an artist.
+While aboard a ferry, he meets Mi-Ling (Nancy Kwan), a smartly dressed young woman who claims her father is wealthy.
+When the ferry docks, they part ways.

-With limited financial resources, Robert looks for an inexpensive room in the teeming Wan Chai district, a poor area known for prostitution.
-By chance, he sees Mei Ling leaving the run-down Nam Kok Hotel.
-When he inquires inside, the hotel owner replies that he does not know any Mei Ling, but responds excitedly to Robert's request to rent a room for a whole month, unlike the usual hourly rate.
-Robert eventually goes into the bar adjoining the hotel, where he sees Mei Ling again, this time dressed in a slinky red cheongsam and in the company of a sailor.
-He learns her real name is Suzie Wong and that she is the bar's most popular girl.
+Robert looks for an inexpensive living place in Wan Chai, a poor area known for prostitution.
+By chance, he sees Mi-Ling leaving the run-down Nam Kok Hotel.
+When he inquires inside, the hotel owner replies that he does not know any Mi-Ling, but he and Robert negotiate a monthly room rate.
+At the bar adjoining the hotel, Robert sees Mi-Ling dressed in a slinky red cheongsam and with a sailor.
+He learns her real name is Suzie Wong, and she is the bar's most popular girl.

-The following day, Robert visits a banker to set up an account.
-The banker's secretary and daughter, Kay O'Neill (Sylvia Syms), is immediately attracted to the newcomer.
+The following day, Robert visits a Western bank and sets up an account with banker Mr. O'Neill, who also provides him letters of introduction.
+His secretary and daughter, Kay (Sylvia Syms), is immediately attracted to Robert.

-Robert asks Suzie to model for him.
-As they become better acquainted, he learns she was forced into prostitution as a means of survival after being abandoned when she was ten years old.
-Suzie begins to fall in love with Robert, but he tries to dissuade her, although he continues to use her as his muse.
-Meanwhile, he is also pursued discreetly by Kay.
-One night after a party at her house, Robert takes Kay to his room to see his paintings and is embarrassed to find Suzie on the bed.
-After Kay departs, Robert orders Suzie out, but as she descends the staircase she is beaten by a sailor whom she had spurned earlier in the night.
+Robert hires Suzie to pose for him.
+He eventually learns that she was forced into prostitution after being abandoned when she was ten.
+Suzie begins falling in love with Robert, but he dissuades her, though he keeps her as his muse.
+Meanwhile, Kay discreetly pursues Robert.
+One night after a party at Kay's house, Robert invites her to see his paintings but is embarrassed to find Suzie on his bed.
+After Kay departs, Robert orders Suzie out.
+As she is leaving, a sailor whom she spurned earlier that evening beats her in the stairwell.
 Enraged, Robert punches the sailor.